reinhart1010/nix/docs/th/linux/cgroups.md

   - title: 中文 (繁體, 台灣) version
     url: /zh_TW/linux/cgroups.html
     icon: bi bi-globe
+tldri18n_status: 1
 ---

-### Outdated Translation
-This entry is currently considered outdated and its contents may not be up-to-date with other translations.

-Please considering fixing this issue by contributing to the [tldr-pages](https://github.com/tldr-pages/tldr) project directly.

-<a class="btn btn-primary" href="{{ site.url }}/en/linux/cgroups.html">View original (English) version</a>
-<a class="btn" href="https://github.com/tldr-pages/tldr/blob/main/CONTRIBUTING.md">Contributing Guidelines</a>
+This entry is very new in the [tldr-pages](https://github.com/tldr-pages/tldr) project, hence translation data is currently unavailable for a while.

 <hr># cgroups